 Cultural, scientific and technical cooperation

-France has also supported Libya in strengthening the national security forces, before suspending this cooperation in the summer of 2014.
+France has also supported Libya by strengthening its national security forces, before this cooperation was suspended in the summer of 2014.

-In the area of internal security, a contract was signed in October 2013 between CIVIPOL (consultancy of the French Interior Ministry) and the Libyan Interior Ministry to train 1000 police in democratic crowd management.
+In the area of internal security, France is helping to train a presidential guard unit which is responsible for protecting Tripoli institutions resulting from the Skhirat Agreement.
+Furthermore, a contract was signed in October 2013 between Civipol (consultancy of the French Interior Ministry) and the Libyan Interior Ministry to train 1,000 police in democratic crowd control.